ansible/ansible/docsite/rst/intro_inventory.rst

 ansible_ssh_extra_args
     This setting is always appended to the default :command:`ssh` command line. ansible_ssh_pipelining
     Determines whether or not to use SSH pipelining.
-This can override the ``pipelining`` setting in :file:`ansible.cfg`
+This can override the ``pipelining`` setting in :file:`ansible.cfg`.
 .. versionadded:: 2.2
 ansible_ssh_executable
     This setting overrides the default behavior to use the system :command:`ssh`.
-This can override the ``ssh_executable`` setting in :file:`ansible.cfg`
+This can override the ``ssh_executable`` setting in :file:`ansible.cfg`.

 Privilege escalation (see :doc:`Ansible Privilege Escalation<become>` for further details):